aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_03_AzureLocks.md

    >**Note**:  By using Resource Locks you can implement an extra line of defense against accidental or malicious changes and/or deletion of the most important resources.
 Resource locks can be removed by any user with the **Owner** role, but doing so requires a conscious effort.
 Locks supplement Role Based Access Control.

-> Results: In this exercise, you learned to use Resource Manager locks to protect resources from modification and accidental deletion.

 1. In the Azure portal, navigate back to the blade displaying properties of the newly created storage account.